akshendra/akshendra.github.io/the-madlad-reduce/index.md

 - A `callback` function, would be the first. `reduce()` will go through every element of the array and pass `callback` the following values.
   - `acc` or accumulator, this value is like state that gets updated on every call to keep track of the result
     - For the first call, it is equal to `initial` value provided as second parameter.
-    - And in subsequent calls, `acc` will the value returned by the previous `callback` call.
+    - And in subsequent calls, `acc` will be the value returned by the previous `callback` call.
   - `current`, the element of the array we are dealing with.
   - `index`, the current index of array
   - `array`, the array itself
 - The second parameter is `initial`, the first value of `acc`.
-This is optional and in case it is not provided, `acc` will be the first element of the array .
+This is optional and in case it is not provided, `acc` will be the first element of the array.

 ### Simple example